-Checking that you are with the right energy supplier and on the right tariff can be confusing, as there are more than 40 different domestic energy suppliers offering a bewildering variety of tariffs.
+Checking that you are with the right energy supplier and on the right tariff can be confusing, as there are almost 60 different domestic energy suppliers offering a vast array of tariffs.

-One of the easiest steps to take is contacting your existing energy supplier to find out if you are on the cheapest tariff for how much energy you use and how you pay for it.
+One of the easiest steps to take is contacting your existing energy supplier to find out if you are on the cheapest tariff, for how much energy you use and how you pay for it.

 Some energy companies offer discounts for prompt payment and 'dual fuel' (ie having electricity and gas with the same supplier).
 In general, the very cheapest deals require you to pay by monthly Direct Debit and also to manage your energy account (or accounts) online.
 Our guide on how to pay for energy looks at different payment methods.